Earth Day 2020: 7 of Hawai‘i’s Eco-Warriors Weigh in on How to Live a Sustainable Life

 Photo: Courtesy of Sustainable Coastlines Hawaiʻi

-We don’t take the term eco-warriors lightly.
+We don’t take the term eco-warrior lightly.

 These are individuals who fight for environmental justice despite all conflicting forces.
 Even when single-use plastic bills in the legislature fail, when they find their favorite beaches continually littered with trash, or when their efforts seem minuscule compared to the grand scheme of environmental issues, these are the ones who continue to advocate and implement change in our communities in the hopes of making a positive stride toward a more environmentally viable tomorrow.